maiertech/website/src/routes/posts/upgrading-my-gatsby-themes-to-gatsby-v3/index.md

 To create a production build, use gatsby build
 ```

 This is quite impressive for a major version upgrade.
-Nothing really broke in
+Nothing broke in both
-both example sites.
+example sites.
 But there were a ton of warnings.
-But this was expected
+But this was expected after
-after skimming over the migration guide.
-I tackled all warnings one by one,
+skimming over the migration guide.
+I tackled all warnings one by one, starting
-starting with this type of warning:
+with this type of warning:

 ```bash
 warn Plugin @maiertech/gatsby-theme-posts-core is not compatible with your gatsby version 3.0.0 - It requires gatsby@^2.24.77